insanitybit/void-ship/README.md

-### void-ship
+### void-ship ⚫🚀

 void-ship is a straightforward library to do one thing - remove the ability for a process to access the vDSO.

-The reason for this is simple - the vDSO is a shared memory region that the kernel maps into a process address space to let the process access functionality (like retrieving an accurate time) without a system call.
+### vDSO? vvar?

+To enable rapid access to the system clock **without** an expensive system call, Linux provides `vDSO` (Virtual Dynamic Shared Object) and `vvar` mappings to user-space processes.
+These memory regions allow processes to access an accurate and fast clock.

+### Why remove access?

 Accurate clocks are a fundamental primitive for side channel attacks.
 By removing the vDSO the process has to issue a system call or otherwise "forge" a clock in order to get an accurate timer.

 This library should be used alongside a seccomp filter to block access to the `clock_gettime` syscall as well as a filter to prevent creating threads, allocating memory, or otherwise accessing primitives that an attacker could use to create a clock.
+Consider a crate like [extrasafe](https://crates.io/crates/extrasafe) to help with this.

 Note: This library will only work on Linux.
 On all other platforms it will simply do nothing and all public functions return `Ok(())`.

-### Note
+### A Warning!

 Manually unmapping the vDSO and vvar mappings is *weird* and will very likely cause things to break if you aren't careful.
 This library is intended to be used in a very specific context - a process that has an extremely restrictive seccomp filter applied to it that does virtually nothing but execute pure functions.

-### Usage
+## Usage

-The library provides two functions that work similarly.
-One function will remove the vDSO and vvar mappings from the current process and the other will do the same but subsequently allocate guard pages where those mappings previously existed.
+`void-ship` provides two primary functions:

+1. **remove_timer_mappings()**: Removes the vDSO and vvar mappings.
+2. **replace_timer_mappings()**: Removes the mappings and sets up guard pages in their place.

+## Example

 ```rust
 use void_ship::{remove_timer_mappings, replace_timer_mappings};